Shares of Liberty Oilfield Services jump on earnings beat, outlook

-(Reuters) -Shares of oilfield services provider Liberty Oilfield Services soared on Wednesday after topping Wall Street earnings estimates and issuing an optimistic outlook for the shale-oil services market.
+(Reuters) -Shares of Liberty Oilfield Services soared on Wednesday after the oilfield services provider topped Wall Street earnings estimates and issued an optimistic outlook for the shale-oil services market.

-Liberty’s shares were trading at $12, up 11%.
-Benchmark U.S. oil prices also climbed 1.8% to $64.06 on a smaller-than-expected increase in crude oil inventories that was bullish for demand.
+Liberty’s shares were up roughly 13% at $12.20.
+Benchmark U.S. oil prices also climbed 1.37% to $63.79 on a smaller-than-expected increase in crude oil inventories that was bullish for demand.

 The upbeat report comes after a brutal year for oilfield service companies that saw customers cut budgets and curtail activity to stem losses.
 Private companies have been increasing output on the rebound in prices, while publicly traded operators remain “steadfast” in their commitment to reduced spending, Chief Executive Chris Wright told investors.